kelceydamage/raspi/README.md

 * Each component of `Raspi` should be self contained and plug-in replaceable/extensible.
 For lack or a better term, isolated/containerized.
 * Optimization should be on memory footprint
 * Performance goal is 1.5x operational speed requirements, 1 second allowance for task response-time
+* Python based for easy IO interaction with hardware components

 ### Contents
 Currently contains: